-- Raise/lower the seat, pump up/down. - Forward/backward: lift the handle to adjust the distance to the steering wheel and pedals.
-Check that the seat is locked after changing position. - Raise/lower front edge of seat cushion, pump up/down. - 4 Adjust backrest rake, turn the wheel. - 6 Change the lumbar support, press the but- - 6 Control panel for power seat, see Seats, front electrically operated (p.
+- 1 Raise/lower the seat, pump up/down. - Porward/backward: lift the handle to adjust the distance to the steering wheel and pedals.
+Check that the seat is locked after changing position. - 3 Raise/lower\ front edge of seat cushion, pump up/down. - 4 Adjust backrest rake, turn the wheel. - 6 Change the lumbar support\, press the button. - 6 Control panel for power seat\, see Seats, front electrically operated\ (p.
 80).